anoopkcn/csub.nvim/README.md

 # csub.nvim

-Edit the current quickfix list in a scratch buffer, with per-entry metadata so you know what you are changing.
+Edit the current quickfix list in a scratch buffer.
 Write the buffer to push the updates back into the original files and quickfix list.

 ## Features
 - Opens the quickfix list in an editable buffer (`[csub]`, `filetype=csub`)